Best 3D Printer for Beginners 2023 – best starter 3D printers

 How dangerous is resin 3D printing?

 Is the Flashforge Finder the best printer on the market at the moment?
 No way.
-Is it the best out-of-the-box option for total beginners – yes indeed it is.
+Is it the best out-of-the-box option for total beginner hobbyists – yes indeed it is.
 If you stick with the hobby be aware that you may well outgrow this quicker than you think, but if you are put off by the Reddit and youtube tales of bed-levelling woes and stringy messes you can learn whether tinkering and making is actually for you with the minimum of fuss.
 Of course, some would say tinkering is part of the fun and how you learn, but its not for everybody.
 If you want to entertain yourself and maybe introduce the kids to the hobby, you won’t go wrong with the finder.